These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Despite the White House advising all Americans to practice social distancing, the number of coronavirus cases in the US continues to rise.
 So, governors across the nation are taking stronger action by issuing stay-at-home orders in their states.

-By March 30, at least 27 states will have those orders in effect.
-Those states contain more than 225 million people — more than two-thirds of the country’s population.
+By March 30, at least 30 states and the District of Columbia will have those orders in effect.
+Those states have more than 225 million people — more than two-thirds of the country’s population.

 These are the states that have implemented stay-at-home orders.
 CNN will update the list as more come in.